Chenimal/carpool/readme.md

 3. Get the best sequence of them based on certain criterias(shortest distance/duration) and restrictions.
 Then for each possible partitioning, it has a best solution: two best sequences for the two vehicles.

-4. At last we comepare all partitionings, and get the best one based on the criterias
+4. At last we comepare all partitionings, and get the best one based on the criterias.

 ---

 ### 2. Algotithm Explainations(todo)

-* 2.1 Creating random orders
+#### 2.1 Creating random orders

 The key is making sure the random locations are on the land rather than ocean.
 Mathematically it is equivalent to the question: determine if a point is inside/outside a polygon.

 I use RayCasting method: cast a ray from the point, count the num of intersections of the ray and polygon's borders.
 If num is odd, it's inside; if num is even, it's outside.

 See code implementation in `app/Library/Location.php:createRandomAccessibleLocation`.
 [raycating picture]

-* 2.2 Assign orders(find the best path)
+#### 2.2 Assign orders(find the best path)

 - 2.2.1.
 Split orders

     The problem of spliting n orders into two subsets is equivalent to putting n balls into two boxes.
 Thus it has Cn2(markdwon syntax?) possibilities.

     Code implementation: `app/bootstrap/functions.php:math_combination`

 - 2.2.2.
 To find all sequences

 ---